-Throughout the month of December, each Sensational Saturday article will be about a book that has been around for a while and is good for you.
+This article is part of a series on books that have been around for a while and are good for you.
 Some books we read for fun, just pure enjoyment and we do not care if we learn anything.
-There are other books full of intelligent, well thought out ideas, but are so boring, we want to put them down and not wait to get to the point.
-The books in the December Sensational Saturday series are books that I have found to be both good for you and fun or interesting to read.
-The books that we be spotlighted are the following:
+There are other books full of intelligent, well-thought-out ideas, but are so boring, we want to put them down and not wait to get to the point.
+The books in this series are books that I have found to be both good for you and fun or interesting to read.
+The books that we are spotlighted are the following:

 These are all books I have read more than once and find myself recommending to other people repeatedly.
 Let’s start with the first book on the list, the Bible.
 I am a born-again Christian woman, but that is not why I am recommending the Bible today.
 I am recommending it because the Bible has been around longer than most books.
 Parts of it have been copied and adapted by more people than we can count over the course of time.
 It is interesting to read the Bible and then see parts of it copied in other works of art and literature.